-In markets that experience a huge and sudden influx of foreclosures, it's hard to tell.
-Part of the problem is banks sometimes underprice deliberately.
-But there's more to those artificially low prices that appear to be under market value.
+Under-market-value home prices should raise a red flag.
+But in markets that experience a huge and sudden influx of foreclosures, it's hard to tell.
+Part of the problem is that banks sometimes underprice deliberately.
+However, there's more to those artificially low prices that appear to be under market value.

-Types of Under Market Value Home Prices
+Types of Under-Market-Value Home Prices

 Homes that require a great deal of repair, whether it's failing foundations or collapsing roofs, are heavily discounted on price.
 If you're not a contractor, perhaps these types of fixer-upper homes aren't for you.

 Homes in Bad Locations

 You can't fix a bad location.
 You can fix functional obsolescence, but you ordinarily can't move a home from its spot.
 If it's next to the freeway, a landfill, or a commercial zone, you're pretty much stuck.
 Remember the mantra: "Location, location, location."

 If the price is below market value when you buy such a home, you'll also need to price it below market value when it comes time to sell it.
 Anything will eventually sell if it's priced low enough.

 It's easy to make a typo when inputting the home price to MLS.
 Agents can leave off a zero at the end or type a "2" instead of a "3" as the first number in a home's value, both of which dramatically alter the price.
 Newspapers do it, too.
 So it could be a misprint.

 Call the listing agent or seller to determine whether the price is correct before getting excited about the property.
 If the price seems to be under market value, there is probably a very good reason for it, which might not result in the magical deal you're expecting.